 Bake in a preheated oven on 350 for about 35 minutes.
-You'll want to take it out and stir a couple of times to help break it up and keep it fluffy.
+I like to lightly grease the baking pan (9x13ish), but that is a personal preference.
+You'll need to stir a couple of times during the baking process to help break it up and keep it fluffy.

 serving size: 1/2 cup, serves: 10

-- Whisk together eggs, milk, oil and sugar in a large bowl.
+Whisk together eggs, milk and oil in a large bowl.

 Combine oats, sugar, baking powder and cinnamon, whisking to avoid clumps.

 Combine the wet ingredients together with the dry ingredients, pour into a slightly greased baking pan (9x13).

 Let sit while oven preheats to 350 degrees.

 Bake at 350 for 35 minutes total, stir the mixture at least twice, at about 15 and 25 minutes of cooking time.